vtrbtf/resume/RESUME.md

 - Agile Development with Scrum and Kanban
 - Java as main TechStack.
 Weblogic as App Server
 - SOA with SOAP Services interactions between Customer Apps and Back Office apps
-- Enterprise Integration Patterns
+- Design Patterns and Enterprise Integration Patterns
-- Development environment automation
+- TDD and software quality

 --------